finbourne/drive-sdk-csharp-preview/sdk/docs/FoldersApi.md

 > StorageObject CreateFolder (CreateFolder createFolder)

-[EXPERIMENTAL] Create a new folder in LUSID Drive
+[BETA] Create a new folder in LUSID Drive

 ### Example